Narragansett Regional High School

 Narragansett Regional High School (NRHS) is a US public high school serving students from the towns of Templeton, Massachusetts and Phillipston, Massachusetts, United States.
-The principal is Colby Young, formerly the vice principle, who began his tenure with Narragansett on July 1, 2020.
 The Narragansett Regional School District superintendent is Christopher Casavant.
 The school is located in Baldwinville, a village that is part of Templeton.

 In 2010, a multimillion-dollar project to erect a 1.5 megawatt wind turbine was completed behind the school's practice field.
 The turbine was named after John LeClerc, a middle school technology teacher.
 The LeClerc Wind Turbine serves as the finish area for the LeClerc Wind Turbine 5K.
 The race is run annually on the first Saturday in August as a scholarship benefit for Narragansett Cross Country Runners.